 - 1. An efficient method for generating all possible timelines in a narrative using HTN planning. - 2.
-A storyline layout for visually depicting and comparing nonlinear narratives with multiple timelines. - A web-based interactive visualization tool to allow users to examine, discover, and explore different real and potential narrations within a story domain.
+A storyline layout for visually depicting and comparing multiple timelines in a narrative. - 3.
+A storyline layout for visually depicting non-linear point-ofview narratives.